 Balance

-Walking poles can also help improve your balance and stability by providing four points of contact with the ground instead of two.
-This can help you avoid falls and increase your confidence while walking, especially if you struggle with a condition that increases your risk for falls.1
+Walking poles can help improve your balance and stability by providing four points of contact with the ground instead of two.
+This can help you avoid falls and increase your confidence while walking, especially if you struggle with a condition that increases your fall risk.1

 Energy Conservation